JasonWilliams88/PyBer_Analysis/README.md

 from the analysis we can see that Urban drivers are over represented. there were more drivers than total rides.

 - total fares per city type

+As expected Urban had the highest total fare followed by Suburban and finally Rural.

 - average fare per city type

+We can see that

 - average fare per driver for each city type
 - 4 month snapshot of overall fares per city type